openstack/keystone-specs/api/v3/identity-api-v3.rst

         }
     }

-The catalog returned from a domain-scoped request will contain all endpoints of a project-scoped catalog, excluding ones that require a project ID as part of their URL.
+The catalog returned for a domain-scoped request can contain different services and endpoints from a project ID depending on the deployment.

 Unscoped
 ''''''''

-Unscoped token request bodies may, or may not, contain a ``scope``.
+A token request may, or may not, contain ``scope``.
 If an unscoped token request contains ``scope`` and it is set to ``unscoped``, it is considered an explicit unscoped token request.
 Which will return an unscoped response without any authorization.

 ::

     {
         "auth": {
             "identity": {
-                "methods": [
-                    "password"
-                ],
-                "password": {
-                    "user": {
-                        "id": "0ca8f6",
-                        "password": "secretsecret"
-                    }
-                }
+                ...
             },
             "scope": "unscoped"
         }